thedaviddias/Front-End-Performance-Checklist/README.md

 ### How to use?

 For each rule, you will have a paragraph explaining *why* this rule is importante and *how* you can fix it.
-For more deep information, you should find links that will point to 🛠 tools or 📖 articles that can complete the checklist.
+For more deep information, you should find links that will point to 🛠 tools, 📖 articles or 📹 medias that can complete the checklist.

+All items in the **Front-End Performance Checklist** are essentials to achieve the highest performance score but you would find an indicator to help you to eventually prioritised some rules amount others.
+There is 3 levels of priority / impact:

+* ![Low][low] means that the item has a **low** priority and impact on your project.
+* ![Medium][medium] means that the item has a **medium** priority and impact on your project.
+You shouldn't avoid tackling that item.
+* ![High][high] means that the item has a **high** priority and impact on your project.
+You can't avoid following that rules and do the corrections appropriates.

 ### Performance tools